pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 }
 ```

-Then we can retrieve the managed application state from Rocket in our request handlers by wrapping the data type we wish to recieve with `rocket::State` as one of our function parameters:
+Then we can retrieve the managed application state from Rocket in our request handlers by wrapping the data type we wish to receive with `rocket::State` as one of our function parameters:

 ```rust
 use rocket::State;